-Camps are excursions involving at least one night's accommodation.
+Camps are excursions involving at least one night's accommodation (including school sleep-overs).

 Local excursions are excursions to locations within walking distance of the school and do not involve 'Adventure Activities'.

 Adventure activities are activities that involve a greater than normal risk.
 Further information and examples of adventure activities are available on the Department's Policy and Advisory Library, at the following link: